 In person and online versions:

-• Online ticket provides access to all plenary sessions and one breakout in the morning and afternoon (these are indicated below).
+• Online ticket provides access to all plenary sessions and two breakout sessions in the morning and afternoon (see below).

 • In person event concludes with a reception with stunning views over the Thames!